 Pharmacy technician, XYZ Pharmacy (May 2019—present)

-• Proactively cleaned pharmacy, contributing to the department’s overall order and organization
+Proactively cleaned the pharmacy, contributing to the department’s overall order and organization.

-You may not always list every single skill you have on your resume—in fact, doing so may create a more unfocused document— but you should know the skills you have to offer.
+You may not always list every skill you have on your resume—in fact, doing so may create a more unfocused document— but you should know the skills you offer.
 In that case, it can help to list everything in one place.
-Reflect on your technical skills, workplace skills, interpersonal skills, and transferable skills, creating a large “master list” you can work from as you tailor your resume.
+Reflect on your technical, workplace, interpersonal, and transferable skills, creating a large “master list” you can work from as you tailor your resume.

 Your resume should be a focused document that details your ability to do a job.
 With that in mind, review each job description and align your skills with the necessary skills a company wants top candidates to have.
 For example, if a job description mentions “attention to detail,” find a way to spotlight that skill as you discuss your personal experience.

 A resume is a finite amount of space.
 A good rule of thumb is to keep your resume to one page if you have less than ten years of experience and expand it once you have acquired ten years or more.
-It’s important to be discerning in the skills you need to feature so that you’re including the best ones for each application.
-As you tailor your resume for each job, cut skills that either aren’t as critical or that aren’t related to the work you’ll be doing.
+It’s important to be discerning in the skills you need to feature to include the best ones for each application.
+As you tailor your resume for each job, cut skills that either aren’t as critical or unrelated to the work you’ll be doing.

 Whether you format your skills using bullet points or categories, your skills section should either appear near the top of your resume or near the bottom.
-Although there’s no strict rule, it can help to keep it close to your education section and use those sections to supplement your professional experience.
+Although you can customize your resume as needed, it may help to keep it close to your education section and use those sections to supplement your professional experience.
 Look at the example below for guidance.

+Writing a compelling resume skills section can help you demonstrate to potential employers why your unique set of skills will benefit you in the job you’re applying for.
 Interested in bolstering your resume?
 Gain fresh insight with the State University of New York’s project-centered course How to Write a Resume.
-You can also strengthen your resume with a Professional Certificate from Google, IBM, or Meta, which is designed to help you develop job-ready skills in areas like UX design, data science, project management, marketing analytics, and sales
+You can also strengthen your resume with a Professional Certificate from Google, IBM, or Meta, which is designed to help you develop job-ready skills in areas like UX design, data science, project management, marketing analytics, and sales.

 Editorial Team